Las Terrenas Peninsula De Samana, Dominican Republic Travel Guide

 Swimwear is fine on beaches and by pools.
 Casual wear is generally acceptable for most establishments.
 For religious sites, dress modestly: shoulders and knees should be covered.

 A 10% service charge ("Ley") is often included in restaurant bills.
-If not, or for exceptional service, an additional 5-10% is customary.
+If not, or for exceptional service, an additional 5-10 percent is customary.
 It is polite to say "Buen Provecho" (hope you enjoy your food) to others dining nearby.

 Topics to approach with caution or avoid.

 Politeness and patience are prized.
 Dress appropriately, especially when visiting local communities or churches.
-Learning a few basic Spanish phrases is highly appreciated by locals and aids your daily interactions.
+Learning a few basic Spanish phrases is highly appreciated by locals and assists your daily interactions.

-Travelers with mobility challenges may find infrastructure in The Vibrant town of las terrenas has limited accessibility.
+Travelers with mobility challenges may find infrastructure in The Vibrant town of a former fishing village has limited accessibility.

 Navigating the town may present difficulties.